Wednesbury

 Wednesbury (/ˈwɛnzbəri/ /en/) is a market town in the Sandwell district, in the county of the West Midlands, England; it was historically in Staffordshire.
 It is located near the source of the River Tame and is part of the Black Country.
-Wednesbury is situated 5 miles (8km) south-east of Wolverhampton, 3 miles (4.4km) south-west of Walsall and 7 miles (11.8km) north-west of Birmingham.
+Wednesbury is situated 5 mi southeast of Wolverhampton, 3 mi southwest of Walsall and 7 mi northwest of Birmingham.
 At the 2021 Census, the town's built-up area had a population of 20,313.